AlexPoltak/vrs_cvicenie_3/README.md

 This class also takes care of the interaction during measurement(in this frame) or selection cutting line(emits to each projection frame except ZX-side way).

 ### Getting Started
-1. When you want to use this view somewhere, first of all you have to add frame with class **qcloudcutwindow** to .ui file.
+1. When you want to use this view somewhere, first of all you have to add frame promoted to class **qcloudcutwindow** to .ui file.

 2. To show this view with painted cloud points, call **addAndShowCut** on this frame: